Mirantis/mke-docs/content/docs/operations/cloudprovider/cloudprovider.md

 With MKE 4, you can deploy a cloud provider to integrate your MKE cluster with cloud provider service APIs.

 {{< callout type="note" >}}
-AWS is currently the only managed cloud service provider add-on supported by MKE 4.
-To use a different cloud service provider, before installing that provider you must change the `provider` parameter under `cloudProvider` in the MKE configuration file to `external`:
+AWS is currently the only managed cloud service provider add-on that MKE 4 supports.
+You can use a different cloud service provider; however, you must change the `provider` parameter under `cloudProvider` in the MKE configuration file to `external` prior to installing that provider:

 ```yaml
   cloudProvider: